 COMM 383 FILM CENSORSHIP AND THE FIRST AMENDMENT.
 An overview of the changing ethical and legal issues including court cases dealing with banned films in America.
-3 credits neorealism, Chinese transnational epics, Latin American new wave, Planet Hong Kong, African and Indian postcolonialism, etc.

 COMM 384 FILM CRITICISM.
 A close examination of several cinematic genres through methods of film analysis and critical writing, to include the study of construction, formal and stylistic elements, cinematography, editing, mise en scene, sound, character development and effective plot devices.
 3 credits